 The opportunity is there, right in front of you, for a pretty substantial return on this investment.
-You’ve been asked by an individual to make a private money loan so that person can, for example, buy a house to flip in Orlando.
+You’ve been asked by an individual to make a private money loan so that person can, for example, buy a house to flip in Bradenton.

 You have the money to do it, and you can make some money on it.
 You do, however, need to be aware of risks.